AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

 You can add multiple message listeners, and you need to remove a listener when it is not needed, for example when you call `onDestroy()` of `activity`.

 When one or more new messages arrives, the SDK triggers the `onMessageReceived` callback.
-You can traverse the messages in this callback to read and display the received messages.
+You can traverse the messages in this callback to display the received messages.

 Note that when receiving pass-through messages, the SDK triggers the `onCmdMessageReceived` callback.